 We love what we’re doing and we hope you will too.
 We’re actively seeking commercial partners and employees.
 We’re always interested to hear from likeminded pioneering people and companies.

-We’re just putting the final touches to the car- and we’re excited to be coming to our first two pilot markets in the UK next year.
+We’re just putting the final touches to the car- and we’re excited to be coming to our first pilot market in the UK next year.

 And if you fancy being a pioneer driver?
 Let’s talk later in the year.